UFFPedroBorges/hercules-docs/Coding-Style.md

 	}
 ```

-Don't put multiple statements on a single line unless you have something to hide:
+Don't put multiple statements on a single line unless you have something
+to hide:

 ```
 	if (condition) do_this;
 	  do_something_everytime;
 ```

 Don't put multiple assignments on a single line either.
+Kernel coding
-Kernel coding style is super simple.
+style is super simple.
 Avoid tricky expressions.

-Outside of comments or documentation, spaces are never used for indentation, and the above example is deliberately broken.
+Outside of comments or documentation, spaces are never used for
+indentation, and the above example is deliberately broken.

 Get a decent editor and don't leave whitespace at the end of lines.

 ## Chapter 2: Breaking long lines and strings

-Coding style is all about readability and maintainability using commonly available tools.
+Coding style is all about readability and maintainability using commonly
+available tools.

-The limit on the length of lines is 120 columns and this is a preferred limit (not a hard limit).
+The limit on the length of lines is 120 columns and this is a preferred
+limit (not a hard limit).

-_Hercules change: This was originally 80, we change it to 120 and make it less strict._
+_Hercules change: This was originally 80, we change it to 120 and make
+it less strict._

-Statements longer than 120 columns should be broken into sensible chunks, unless exceeding 120 columns significantly increases readability and does not hide information.
-Descendants are always substantially shorter than the parent and
+Statements longer than 120 columns will be broken into sensible chunks,
+unless exceeding 120 columns significantly increases readability and
+does not hide information.
+Descendants are always substantially shorter
-are placed substantially to the right.
-The same applies to function headers with a long argument list.
-However, never break user-visible strings such as ShowMessage messages, because that breaks the ability to grep for them.
+than the parent and are placed substantially to the right.
+The same
+applies to function headers with a long argument list.
+However, never
+break user-visible strings such as `ShowMessage` messages, because that
+breaks the ability to grep for them.

 ## Chapter 3: Placing Braces and Spaces

-The other issue that always comes up in C styling is the placement of braces.
-Unlike the indent size, there are few technical reasons to choose one placement strategy over the other, but the preferred way, as shown to us by the prophets Kernighan and Ritchie, is to put the opening brace last on the line, and put the closing brace first, thusly:
+The other issue that always comes up in C styling is the placement of
+braces.
+Unlike the indent size, there are few technical reasons to
+choose one placement strategy over the other, but the preferred way, as
+shown to us by the prophets Kernighan and Ritchie, is to put the opening
+brace last on the line, and put the closing brace first, thusly:

 ```
 	if (x is true) {